virtopiarvn/raptoreum/whitepaper/README.md

 Moving the handling of smart contracts in every regard instead of adding them into blocks takes the stress and congestion created by them off the chain resulting in a blockchain that is much harder to congest and consistent low tx fees.
 Also this method allows us to allow larger smart contact size as well as increase the number of languages (programming) that are accepted. <further detail needed @tri)>

+## Trustless Transfers And Automation

+Ravencoin does not have the ability to automates asset transfers without a "trusted" third party being involved which eliminates its use in DAPPs( Decentralized Applications) and greatly reduces its market reach and size.
+Raptoreum adding smart contracts adds this ability and opens the doors to massive application through DAPPs.
+Assets can be transferred in a fully automated fashion as defined by the smart contract and in a trustless way.

+## Use Cases
 Links
 [1]. https://github.com/ifdefelse/ProgPOW